Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Materials and Experimental Setup

-\parag{Obtained from FIB-SEM} Four FIB-SEM volumes are used, three containing mitochondria and one containing synapses from two different kind of biological samples (brain and HeLa cells)~\cite{Knott08a,Knott11,Riguet21}, as shown in Fig.~\ref{fig: dataset_samples}.
-From each volume, $128\times128\times40$ patches containing at least one target structure are extracted.
-The size $128\times128$ covers a single mitochondrion or synapse in these FIB-SEM data, while the depth of 40 slices approximates the physical thickness used in STEM for biological samples.
+Each volume was split into training, evaluation, and testing sub-volumes with a ratio of 6:2:2.
+From each sub-volume, we extracted patches of size $128\times128\times40$ that contain at least one target structure.
+The in-plane size of $128\times128$ is sufficient to cover a single mitochondrion or synapse in these FIB-SEM data, while the depth of 40 slices approximates the physical section thickness used in STEM experiments on biological samples.

-To increase training diversity, 3D augmentations are applied: flipping, resizing, affine, elastic and perspective transformation.
-For testing, tilts are simulated with angular ranges of $10^\circ$, $30^\circ$, and $60^\circ$, each symmetric around $0^\circ$ with $1^\circ$ increments.
-For training to support real data, HAADF tilt series are synthesized using our simulator of Section~\ref{sec: simulator} with angular range from $\left [6^\circ, 14^\circ \right ]$ and increments from $\left [1^\circ, 3^\circ \right ]$.
-Examples are provided in the Fig.~\ref{fig: sem_to_tem}.
-This innovative approach allowed us to obtain synthetic datasets for both training and testing.
+To increase the diversity of the training data, we applied 3D augmentations including flipping, resizing, affine, elastic, and perspective transformations.
+We simulated tilt series with angular ranges of $10^\circ$, $30^\circ$, and $60^\circ$, each symmetric around $0^\circ$ and sampled at $1^\circ$ increments.
+Examples are shown in \revshort{Fig.~\ref{fig:sem_to_tem}.}